Skip to main content

 3.1 Teaching

 3.1.1 The Department expects its faculty to teach undergraduate and graduate courses (if applicable).
-“Teaching” includes traditional classroom teaching as well as the teaching of Departmentally-approved distance education and online courses, wherever these can be evaluated formally by the Department.
+Teaching includes traditional classroom teaching as well as the teaching of departmentally-approved distance education and online courses, wherever these can be evaluated formally by the Department.
 It also includes the advising of students and the direction of honors theses, master’s theses, capstone graduate projects, and Ph.D. dissertations (within and outside of this University), as well as membership on committees for theses and dissertations.
-Support for the teaching record will include student evaluations, course syllabi, peer observations of classroom teaching, and other materials demonstrating teaching excellence that a candidate and Department Head agree are appropriate to include in the file.
+Support for the teaching record will include student evaluations, course syllabi, peer observations of classroom teaching, and other materials demonstrating teaching excellence that a candidate and Department Head agree are appropriate to include in the dossier.

 3.1.2 Evidence of teaching performance is normally demonstrated through student evaluations; recent observation of teaching by a tenured faculty member; syllabi and other teaching materials constituting a teaching portfolio (which may contain web material); course and curriculum development; teaching innovations; teaching awards; student achievements; and evidence of effective participation in advising and mentoring students, including directing graduate theses, projects, or dissertations.